Marcpiantone/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q13 - Which attribute is always present for an anchor tag?

-The href= attribute that allow to specify the URL of the website you want to show a link to in your webpage.
+The URL (href=) attribute that allow to specify the URL of the website you want to show a link to in your webpage.